 The rest of this study is organized as follows.
 Section 2 provides some stylized facts.
 Section 3 presents the Schumpeterian growth model.
 Section 4 explores the effects of productive government spending.
 Section 5 considers two extensions with different tax instruments.
+Section 6 extends the approach to public capital.
 The final section concludes.